Volume geodesic distortion and Ricci curvature for Hamiltonian dynamics: Introduction

 \subsection{Structure of the paper}

-In Section \ref{s:setting} we describe the general setting, and in Section \ref{s:gfyd} and \ref{s:cfjf} we introduce some preliminaries.
-Section \ref{s:rho} is devoted to the definition of the main invariant $\rho$ and its properties, while in Section \ref{s:formula} we give a formula that permits to compute it.
-Section \ref{s:sr} specifies the construction to sub-Riemannian case.
+In Section \ref{s:setting} we describe the general setting, while in Section \ref{s:gfyd} and \ref{s:cfjf} we introduce some preliminaries needed for the proof of the main result.
+Section \ref{s:rho} is devoted to the definition of the volume geodesic derivative $\rho$ and the analysis of its properties, while in Section \ref{s:formula} we give a formula that permits us to compute it through an adapted frame.
+Section \ref{s:sr} specifies the whole construction to sub-Riemannian case.
 Finally, Section \ref{s:proof} contains the proof of the main result.